 Adventurous got really fascinated with this area while I was taking pictures.
 She did this the last time I photographed here, too.
 I think she has modeling ambitions.
 Also, I’m already considering that maybe with two light-colored cats, black steps were a foolish idea.
 I’ll just be doing some extra vacuuming, I guess.

 You may notice that the door is still an eyesore.
 I considered painting it, but it really just needs to be replaced.
-It’s pretty beat up, it’s very leaky because it doesn’t fit right, and we’d really like some windows.
-But doors are surprisingly expensive.
+It’s pretty beat up, it’s very drafty because it doesn’t fit right, and we’d really like some windows to bring in some light and give us a view of the backyard.
+But nice doors are surprisingly expensive.
 So for the time being, we’ll live with this one.
 Photoshop is an excellent alternative to shelling out the big bucks for a new door.

 Pretty realistic, eh?
 I’m kind of proud of it, especially the window with our real backyard behind it.
 The door is actually this one, which we could theoretically someday install in real life.
 Back to the rest of the space, though.